totalspectrum/spin2cpp/README.md

 spin2cpp.exe doesn't usually care where it is located, but putting it with propeller-elf-gcc is convenient.)

+If you only want to use the Openspin compatible fastspin frontend, you only need fastspin.exe, and can ignore the other executables.
+In this case you do not need a C compiler.

-If you only want to use the `--asm` option of spin2cpp to generate PASM, then you do not need propeller-elf-gcc or anything else from PropGCC.
+Similarly, if you only want to use the `--asm` option of spin2cpp to generate PASM, then you do not need propeller-elf-gcc or anything else from PropGCC.

 The GUI tool spincvt also doesn't require anything from PropGCC, unless you want to convert some code to C and then compile it